RobWar-code/angel-v-demon/SYSTEMS_TESTS.md

 I07 Input start another game

+Bug: Key Enter does does not display quit message
+Fix: Enter call to quit_game function

 a. * Ensure input prompt is clearly understandable

 b. * Check response to garbage input